bagder/TRRprefs/README.md

+# Unofficial docs

+This is unofficial docs.
+The official TRR docs is availabine in [Mozilla's wiki](https://wiki.mozilla.org/Trusted_Recursive_Resolver) - and is largely based on the information we've collected here.

 # Preferences

 All preferences for the DNS-over-HTTPS functionality in Firefox are located under the `network.trr` prefix (TRR == Trusted Recursive Resolver).
 The support for these were added in Firefox 62.